-Objectives Content units • to integrate anatomical knowledge with clinical disciplines by: $\checkmark$ drawing conclusions on the studied subject; ✓ developing of own opinions about the individual, age and gender anatomical features of the VNS.
+Objectives Content units • to integrate anatomical knowledge with clinical disciplines by: ✓ drawing conclusions on the studied subject; ✓ developing of own opinions about the individual, age and gender anatomical features of the VNS.
 Chapter 5.
-CARDIOVASCULAR AND LYMPHOID SYSTEMS • to define: 1.
-Heart and pericardium. ✓ Cardiovascular system; 2.
-Regional lymph nodes. ✓ systemic and pulmonary blood circulations; 3.
-Vasculature and lymph $\checkmark$ notions of arterial anastomoses; drainage of the organs and walls $\checkmark$ notions of cavo-caval and portocaval anastomoses; of the abdominal cavity. • to know: 4.
-Blood vessels and lymphatics ✓ principles of classification of blood vessels; of the upper limb . ✓ particularities of vasculature of internal organs; 5.
-Vasculature and lymph • to demonstrate: drainage of the joints and muscles $\checkmark$ anatomical formations on cadavers, molds and on a living of the lower limb . person; $\checkmark$ ability to determine the projection of blood vessels; • to apply criteria for differentiation of anatomical formations on anatomical samples, corpse and radiograms; • to integrate anatomical knowledge with clinical disciplines by: ✓ drawing conclusions on the studied subject; ✓ developing own opinions on the studied subject.
+CARDIOVASCULAR AND LYMPHOID SYS STEMS • to define: 1. .
+Heart and pericardium. .
+Regional lymph nodes. ✓ systemic and pulmonary blood circulations; 3. .
+Vasculature and lymph , rainage of the organs and walls ✓ notions of cavo-caval and portocaval anastomoses; of f the abdominal cavity. • to know: 4. .
+Blood vessels and lymphatics ✓ principles of classification of blood vessels; of f the upper limb . ✓ particularities of vasculature of internal organs; 5. .
+Vasculature and lymph rainage of the joints and muscles anatometr formations on catalvers, mores and on a fiving f the lower limb . person; ability to determine the projection of blood vessels; • to apply criteria for differentiation of anatomical formations on anatomical samples, corpse and radiograms; • to integrate anatomical knowledge with clinical disciplines by: ✓ drawing conclusions on the studied subject; ✓ developing own opinions on the studied subject.